ericscharff/smallworld.js/NOTES.md

 Smallworld's paradigms belie it's roots as a Java AWT application.
-It uses concepts such as AWT's `BorderLayout` and `GridLayout`, as well as the event listener mechiansms.
+It uses concepts such as AWT's `BorderLayout` and `GridLayout`, as well as the event listener mechanisms.

 Event handling in Smalltalk is handled with blocks.
 A block is evaluated when a button is pushed, for example.
 To accomplish this, a reference to the block is stored in the native object's event handler.
-When the native code runs it's event handler, it invokes code in `ui_handler.js`, which in turn calls `interpreter.runAction(action)`, which effectivly creates a new context from the block and executes it.
+When the native code runs it's event handler, it invokes code in `ui_handler.js`, which in turn calls `interpreter.runAction(action)`, which effectively creates a new context from the block and executes it.